-There were 2,612 students enrolled in Kitsap County kindergarten classes during the 2017-18 school year, which is essentially unchanged (1% change) from the total enrollment 5 years ago (Figure 86).20 The only district with substantial enrollment growth as compared to 5 years ago is South Kitsap (12.2% increase); all other districts had minimal/no growth in enrollment during this timeframe, except for Bremerton, where kindergarten enrollment declined by 14.8%.The individual district trends are similar when comparing to 10 years ago, and the overall change since 2008-09 was a 0.5% increase.
+There were 2,681 students enrolled in Kitsap County kindergarten classes during the 2018-19 school year, which is essentially unchanged (4% increase) from the total enrollment 5 years ago (2013-14, Figure 93).20 The only district with substantial enrollment growth as compared to 5 years ago is South Kitsap (16% increase); all other districts had less than 10% growth or decline in enrollment during this timeframe except for Bremerton, which had a 10% decline in enrollment.
+Compared to 10 years ago (2008-09), Central Kitsap has had the largest growth (9%), followed by South Kitsap (8%) and Bremerton (3%).
+Both North Kitsap and Bainbridge have had declines in enrollment (8% and 7% respectively) compared to 10 years ago.
+Kindergarten enrollment in North Mason School District was 178 kindergarteners in 2018-19.